Announcing Design Decisions

 Community members are showing up to shape their libraries.

-47 youth shared their desires for library buildings
+- 47 youth shared their desires for library buildings at youth-led youth engagement events in 2021

 - Secured funding for design work for Hayden Heights renovation and a limited number of additional mechanical, electrical and plumbing (MEP) system upgrades.